Walk on the Wild Side (TV series)

-Walk on the Wild Side is a 2009 British comedy sketch show shown on CBBC.
+Walk on the Wild Side is a 2009 British comedy sketch show shown on BBC One.
 It involves the overdubbing of voiceovers to natural history footage, to give the appearance of the animals doing the talking.
 Celebrity guest voices are also included in each episode, with the exception of the pilot episode.

-A second series began airing on CBBC on 18 September 2010.
+A second series began airing on BBC One on 18 September 2010.